revsystems/jQuery-StickyFooter/README.md

 # jQuery-StickyFooter

 Most of the time, I want my footer to anchor to the bottom of the page.
 If the page contents are very short, this won't happen naturally.
-Enter: jQuery-StickyFooter. jQuery-StickyFooter takes the pain out forcing a page footer.
+Enter: jQuery-StickyFooter.
+It takes the pain out forcing a page footer, and it won't block any of your content.

 # Demo